Interviews

 2024/3/19

-Ever since its inception in 2016, Hem has had a mission: to create designs that move people, showcase new perspectives and create emotional value.
-Since leaving Form Us With Love in 2015, the studio he founded with two friends after studying industrial design at Linnaeus University in Småland, Petrus Palmér has seen a need for a furniture company on this side of the 21st century that speaks to a new generation.
+Ever since its inception in 2016, Hem has been on a mission to create designs that move people.
+Since leaving the design studio Form Us With Love in 2015, which he founded with two friends after studying industrial design in Småland, Petrus Palmér has questioned the lack of furniture companies speaking to a new generation.

 – The modernist idea of design is synonymous with these companies and designers.
-Home is a development that stands on the shoulders of these giants, but finds a new generation of practitioners, who create new ideas and new culture that we gather around.
+Hem is obviously a born from this, but we collaborate with a new generation of practitioners, who create new cultural values. that we gather around.

-Over the years, Hem has collaborated with designers such as Max Lamb, Kwangho Lee, Faye Toogood and Sabine Marcelis – all creators celebrated for their strong expressions.
-2022 also saw the launch of Hem X, a platform for limited, handmade editions of designs.
+Over the years, Hem has collaborated with designers such as Max Lamb, Kwangho Lee, Faye Toogood and Sabine Marcelis – all creatives with strong voices.
+In 2022 they launched Hem X, a platform for limited, small scale design.
 These range from wooden sculptures to candelabras and stools.
 The common thread is objects with strong expressions.

-I hate everyday life.
-When it's just function, then it becomes everyday.
+I really dislike the mundane and everyday.
+When furniture is just function, it becomes dull.
 I think you can see in Hem's DNA that there is a lot of love behind all the objects.
-And there is always a thought that is much deeper than just the function.
+And there is always a thought that goes much deeper than mere function.

-– I think life is for these moments where there is a story.
-I hate everyday life.
-When it's just function, then it becomes everyday.
+– I really dislike the mundane and everyday.
+When furniture is just function, it becomes dull.
 I think you can see in Hem's DNA that there is a lot of love behind all the objects.
-And there is always a thought that is much deeper than just the function.
-It's quite sympathetic to interior design because it's a utilitarian object.
-It's something to be used and not just looked at.
-But at the end of the day, function alone is not enough; there has to be a cultural value and a feeling in the products that goes beyond the everyday.
-We feel closer to art, perhaps, than design.
-Art is good in that way, because it is free.
-There is no requirement for function.
+And there is always a thought that goes much deeper than mere function.
+At the end of the day, that's not enough, there has to be a cultural value and a feeling in the products that goes beyond that.
+In this way, other expressions are more free.
+Art has no requirement for function.

 What is your definition of a home?